cerebral/cerebral/packages/docs/content/tutorial/06_using-inputoutput.en.md

 **Load up chapter 05** - [Preview](05)

-Signals can take an input-object which then can be further processed by its actions.
+Signals can take an input-object which can be further processed by its actions.

 Let us say you have a user input which should get written to state.
 As we now know, the only correct way to write to state is to use **signals** with **actions**.
 In the previous chapters we have been using operators, but now we are going to create our very own action.